 The men and women who work in federal, state, and county systems must have the best possible protective gear available.
 Not only is everyone they deal with a potentially dangerous criminal, but they are also housed together in tight quarters.
 That’s why Haven Gear designs and manufactures riot suits and accessories that can be suited up quickly in an emergency while delivering enhanced protection from stab and blunt force trauma.

-Correctional Officers Face Imminent Dangers in Confined Areas
+Correctional Officers Face Imminent Dangers inside Confined Areas without Riot Gear

 When considering the most appropriate protective gear, it’s essential to understand the unique risks of working in close quarters with criminals.
 Holding cells, hallways, and even cafeterias lend themselves to hand-to-hand confrontations.
 These are not peaceful people, and tight areas give a significant advantage to this type of physicality.
 These are common risks correctional officers require protection from.